-Japanese native, TAEKO moved to New York City from Shiga, Japan in the late 90’s and quickly garnered the nickname “Songbird” from the NYC Jazz elite.
-With a stunning four octave range, she sings with “deep soulfulness reminiscent of Anita Baker with sophisticated scatting a la Ella” as Jazz critics describe.
+Japan-native, Taeko moved to New York City from Shiga, Japan in the late 90’s and quickly garnered the nickname “Songbird” from the NYC Jazz elite.
+With a stunning four octave range, she sings with “deep soulfulness reminiscent of Anita Baker with sophisticated scatting a la Ella” according to the Jazz critic, Jordan Richardson.

-“In the early stages of my jazz studies I immersed myself in not only the great vocalists but instrumentalist as well.” said TAEKO.
+“In the early stages of my jazz studies I immersed myself not only in the great vocalists but instrumentalists as well.” says Taeko.
 “The one thing that I caught early on was that each had their own individual style.
-While they could and sometimes, did mimic others in paying tribute through a solo or performance – for all of those masters you could always tell who they were.
+You can always tell who the masters are from their sound.
 That’s what I’ve focused on for all of these years, developing my voice, and finding my own place in the musical landscape.”

-TAEKO has perfected her craft over the last few years as she has graced the stages of some of the most heralded Jazz clubs on the East Coast, including, Birdland, the Smalls Jazz Club, The Kitano, the Zinc Bar, the Minton’s Playhouse, and the Blue Note.
-Additionally, she has been featured at such prominent U.S. festivals as the Cape May Jazz Festival, the Women in Jazz Festival in New York City, the United Philadelphia Jazz Festival, the North East Florida Jazz Festival, and Newburgh Jazz Series, in addition to her performances at numerous Jazz festivals in Japan.
-TAEKO was also a finalist in the 2008 NYC JazzMobile Jazz Vocal Competition.
-TAEKO has sung the American National Anthem at the annual Japan Run in the Central Park in New York City since 2011.
+Taeko has perfected her craft over the last few years as she has graced the stages of some of the most heralded Jazz clubs on the East Coast, including, Birdland, Smalls Jazz Club, Kitano, Zinc Bar, Minton’s Playhouse, and the historic iconic Blue Note (NYC).
+Additionally, she has been featured at such prominent U.S. festivals as the Cape May Jazz Festival, Women in Jazz Festival (NYC), United Philadelphia Jazz Festival, North East Florida Jazz Festival, and Newburgh Jazz Series, in addition to her performances at numerous Jazz festivals in Japan.
+Taeko was also a finalist in the 2008 NYC JazzMobile Jazz Vocal Competition.
+Since 2011, at the request of Japan Day Inc. Taeko has sung the American National Anthem at the famed annual Japan Run in the Central Park, New York City.

-WONDERLAND (2013/Flat Nine Records), TAEKO's third release in the US as a leader, is an electrifying collaboration with jazz geniuses such as legendary Doug Carn who released excellent series of albums from Black Jazz Label in 1970’s and veteran drummer Victor Jones who's best-known for his work with Chaka Khan, Phyllis Hyman, and Dizzy Gillespie.
-Produced by renowned Jazz DJ at Sirius XM Radio, Mark Ruffin.
+WONDERLAND (2013/Flat Nine Records), TAEKO's third release in the US as a leader, is an electrifying collaboration with jazz geniuses such as the legendary Doug Carn and Victor Jones.
+Carn released a series of album on the Black Jazz Label in the 1970’s: and the veteran drummer Victor Jones is best-known for his work with Chaka Khan, Phyllis Hyman, and Dizzy Gillespie.
+The record was produced by Mark Ruffin, renowned Jazz DJ at Sirius XM Radio.

-VOICE (2010/Flat Nine Records), TAEKO's second release in the US, is a vibrant patchwork of styles that reveals the passion with which she has explored the range of the jazz idiom.
-It's a showcase of intense study and her versatility which is wisely described "that the overall effect is sometimes like being strafed by a benign scattergun loaded with different styles.
-All of which makes the album's title more appropriate" http://cry-me-a-torch-song.com/
+VOICE (2010/Flat Nine Records), Taeko's second release in the US, is a vibrant patchwork of styles that reveals the passion with which she has explored the range of the Jazz idiom.
+It's a showcase of both her intense study and versatility.

-ONE LOVE (2007/Flat Nine Records) introduces this young star of brilliant ideas and impeccable executions.
+ONE LOVE (2007/Flat Nine Records) introduces Taeko as a bright young star of brilliant ideas and impeccable executions.
 “Taeko has remarkable range and vocal command, able to manipulate normal notes into tapestries of sound.
 She tempers deep soulfulness reminiscent of Anita Baker with sophisticated scatting a la Ella Fitzgerald.
-The combination is a treat and never feels forced” http://blogcritics.com
+The combination is a treat and never feels forced.”